What happens to deposit accounts and the money they hold when people die? It hardly matters to the departed, but it’s a big concern for heirs.

-The answer depends on whose name is on the account and whether the account is held in a living trust, according to Michael Halloran, a wealth management adviser in Jacksonville, Fla.
+The answer depends on whose name is on the account and whether it is held in a living trust, according to Michael Halloran, a wealth management adviser in Jacksonville, Florida.

-If the account isn’t held jointly or in a trust — and Halloran says such lack of planning is the case more often than not — the account becomes off limits until the estate is settled in a court proceeding.
-In the meantime, a judge may issue a letter to allow an executor or administrator of the estate access to the account, but only to pay so-called “last expenses” (e.g., funeral costs).
+If the account isn’t held jointly or in a trust — and Halloran says such lack of planning is the case more often than not — the account is off limits until the estate is settled in court.
+In the meantime, a judge may issue a letter that grants an executor or estate administrator access.

 Joint account holders can still sign checks

 If the account is held by a husband and wife as tenancy by the entirety or any two people as jointly with rights of survivorship, the surviving account holder would need only to present a death certificate to have the deceased’s name removed from the account.